 - Robert L. Barlow — 76, died Wednesday, Aug.
 18, 2010.
 Services will be held at 2 p.m.
 Friday in the chapel of Waller Funeral Home.
 Burial will follow in Forrest Memorial Park in Batesville.

-- David Russell Lucker — 62, died Thursday, June 3, 2010.
-There are no plans for a memorial service at this time.
-Coleman Funeral Home was in charge of local arrangements.
+- Carole Lindsey Baughman — 68, died Wednesday, Aug.
+18, 2010.
+Arrangements for a private family service are incomplete at this time.
+Coleman Funeral Home of Oxford is in charge of local arrangements.